Fausto Bertinotti: Political career

-Bertinotti did not readily find a political party during the First Italian Republic which conformed to his principles.
+Bertinotti did not readily find a political party during the First Italian Republic that conformed to his principles.
 He was a member of the Italian Socialist Party and then the Italian Socialist Party of Proletarian Unity before joining the Italian Communist Party, in which he was a member of Pietro Ingrao's tendency.

 Fausto Bertinotti was opposed to the dissolution of the PCI in 1991 and the creation by its reformist majority of the Democratic Party of the Left (PDS).
 Nevertheless, he did not immediately join the radical minority in the Partito della Rifondazione Comunista (PRC).
-He finally broke with PDS leader Achille Occhetto in 1994 and became secretary of the PRC, replacing Sergio Garavini who had led the party since its foundation.
+He finally broke with PDS leader Achille Occhetto in 1994 and became secretary of the PRC, replacing Sergio Garavini, who had led the party since its foundation.

 Bertinotti's accession to the leadership was organised by Armando Cossutta, who probably wished to increase his own prestige and power within the party.
 In time, however, Bertinotti succeeded in winning over the majority of the party base, aided in this by his charismatic oratory.

 He was confirmed in the position of party secretary at the third, fourth, fifth and sixth congresses of Rifondazione.
 At the last, however, his final document received less support than usual, gaining only 52% of delegates' votes.
 This close result has led many political commentators to suggest that he may be replaced as secretary of Rifondazione Comunista by Nichi Vendola.

-As an ally of the "progressives" alliance in the 1994 general election, he agreed the "withdrawal" pact with the Ulivo coalition: Rifondazione would refrain from running candidates in certain electoral districts and advise its voters to support the candidates of the centre-left.
+As an ally of the "progressives" alliance in the 1994 general election, he agreed to the "withdrawal" pact with the Ulivo coalition: Rifondazione would refrain from running candidates in certain electoral districts and advise its voters to support the candidates of the centre-left.
 The centre-left would reciprocate in other constituencies.

 Thanks to this tactic, the Ulivo coalition won the elections in 1996 and Prodi became prime minister.
 Bertinotti's relationship with the centre-left leader was not an easy one, and in 1998, when Prodi proposed a new budget, incorporating a vote of confidence in his government, Bertinotti and the Rifondazione voted against it, causing the fall of the government.
 Cossutta's faction refused to vote against the government and left the party.
 They subsequently established a new party, the Party of Italian Communists (Partito dei Comunisti Italiani, PdCI).

 The PRC, weakened by this split, had a poor result in the 1999 European elections, but Bertinotti was nevertheless elected to the European Parliament.